Riding the Train

 "It smells like July—sweet and grainy...a little musky, but a good kind of musky.
 And when it starts to dry in the sun," I grinned and breathed deeply, almost able to smell it through the train window, "it's like fresh-baked bread.
 You can tell when the farms nearby have started baling a few hills away, just from that smell."

-Troy smiled at my enjoyment of the memories and began to pour the water through the grounds.
-“When did you bale hay?
-At your grandparents’?”
+He smiled at my enjoyment of the memories and began to pour the water through the grounds.
+"Did you bale hay at your grandparents'?"

-“No. It was when I lived in Washington, with my ex.
-There were lots of farms there that grew hay for horses, and I used to cut it with Luke and his brother.”
-A lifetime ago.
+"No. It was when I lived in Washington, with my ex.
+There were lots of farms there that grew hay for horses, and I used to cut it with him and his brother."
+A lifetime ago, now.

-It was funny how clearly I could still picture Luke, driving down the one-lanes in the red Ford 250 pickup truck he’d taught me to drive stick on, white V-neck tees and sunburned arms, Darius Rucker on repeat.
+It was funny how clearly I could still picture my ex, driving down the one-lanes in the red Ford 250 pickup truck he'd taught me to drive stick on, white V-neck tees and sunburned arms, Darius Rucker on repeat.
 The man on the baler became a tiny speck.
-I straightened back in my seat, and met Troy’s eyes with a smile.
-“You would’ve been impressed with me back then!
-I was bucking hay bales off and on the truck right alongside the guys.”
+I straightened back in my seat and met his eyes with a smile.
+"You would've been impressed with me back then!
+I was bucking hay bales off and on the truck right alongside the guys."

-“It varies.
+"It varies.
 The ones I was bucking were about sixty pounds.
-The guys didn’t think I was strong enough, so I had to do it just to show them.
-Luke’s brother was such an infuriating sexist.
-I was so, so sore at the end of those days, but I never would’ve admitted it, even to Luke.”
+The guys didn't think I was strong enough, so I had to do it just to show them.
+My ex's brother was such an infuriating sexist.
+I was so, so sore at the end of those days, but I never would've admitted it, not even to him."
 I shifted and smiled.

 He grinned.
 "Sounds like you showed them."

-“’Course I did.”
-I grinned and took another sip, gazing at the landscape passing around me, wondering at how life was beginning to feel like that too—like a series of stories to be access and moved through like a film strip.
+"'Course I did."
+I grinned and took another sip, gazing at the landscape passing around me, wondering at how life was beginning to feel like that too—like a series of stories to be accessed and moved through like a film strip.
 We sat in silence a while, deep in thought as the landscape slowly changed.
-A train is a good place to contemplate your life.
-I put my feet on the bench beside him, and he ran a hand caressingly over my smooth legs.
+A train turned out to be a very good place to contemplate one's life.
+I put my feet on the bench beside him and sighed.

 "So, catch me up," his voice broke through my reverie.
 "How's the novel coming?
 What's Charlee doing these days?"